specialprivacy/compliance-checker/README.md

 * *POLICY_CLASS_BASE*: the base for the policy class URI's
 * *RULES_DIRECTORY*: the directory containing the rules **mandatory**
-* *KAFKA_URL_LIST*: The hostname of a kafka broker to boostrap the connection to the cluster
+* *KAFKA_URL_LIST*: The hostname of a kafka broker to bootstrap the connection to the cluster
 * *KAFKA_CLIENT_ID*: The clientId used for grouping multiple instances of this app together in a single consumer group
 * *KAFKA_TOPIC_POLICY*: The topic containing the full policies to be validated
 * *KAFKA_TOPIC_ACCESS*: The topic containing the application logs to be validated